 Starting in medias res, “Frankenstein” uses the epistolary format — a story told through letters — to tell the narrative out of linear order.
 This structural element is arguably the strongest aspect of Shelley’s work: by starting near the end, stakes are set as we already know Victor’s ultimate fate.

 The story slows down again in volume two as the creature tells his side of the story.
-As the creature navigates life from “birth” to a quiet cottage life to meeting Victor, Shelley again uses non-linear to connect the creature’s development back to Victor’s narrative.
+As the creature navigates life from “birth” to a quiet cottage life to meeting Victor, Shelley again uses a non-linear narrative structure to connect the creature’s development back to Victor’s narrative.
 Then, everything comes crashing back in during the dramatic final volume of the book, where every storyline converges into one.

 While some plot elements are resolved too quickly and conveniently earlier in the book, like how the creature suddenly finds a massive coat in his size in the middle of the forest, Shelley ultimately manages to stick the landing at the end.
 All the narrative threads are satisfyingly and neatly tied up, even those from the start of volume one.